run-ai/docs/docs/admin/runai-setup/config/sso.md

 * Select the `Users` button.
 * Map users as explained [here](../../admin-ui-setup/admin-ui-users.md).

-### Mapping Roles
+### Mapping Role Groups

 * Go to [https://app.run.ai/permissions](https://app.run.ai/permissions){target=_blank}.
 * Select the `Groups` button.
-* Assuming you have mapped IdP `Roles` attribute as described in the prerequisites section above, add a Role name and provide it Run:AI Roles.
+* Assuming you have mapped IdP `Groups` attribute as described in the prerequisites section above, add a name of a group set in the directory for and create an equivalent Run:AI Group.
+* If the role group contains the `Researcher` role, you can assign this group to a Run:AP Project.
+All members of the group will have access to the cluster (Note: this feature is only available from Run:AI version 2.3).

+### Using

 ## Implementation Notes